Raptor-token/Raptor/Readme.md

 # Raptor
-To Learn more about Raptor visit our Gitbook at: https://raptordao.gitbook.io/
+To Learn more about Raptor visit our website at: https://raptor.wtf